Azure/aztk/docs/50-sdk.md

             Number of times the Spark job may be retried if there is a failure

 - `ApplicationLog`

-    Holds the logged data from a spark application and metadataq about the application and log.
+    Holds the logged data from a spark application and metadata about the application and log.

     Fields:

         - name: str
         - cluster_id: str
         - log: str
         - total_bytes: int
         - application_state: str
+        - exit_code: str

 - `Cluster`